American Revolution Museum at Yorktown Facts

 Hours of Operation

 Open 9 a.m. to 5 p.m. daily year-round, until 6 p.m.
 June 15 through August 15.
 Closed on New Year’s and Christmas days.
-Allow a minimum of two hours for a visit.
+Allow a minimum of three to four hours for a visit.

 The gift shop complements and extends the museum experience with a comprehensive selection of books, prints, artifact reproductions, educational toys and games, jewelry and mementos.
 A café with seasonal food service and year-round snack and beverage vending offers seating indoors and on an outside patio.
 A museum admission ticket is not required to visit the gift shop or cafe.